-The ADS8588H supports a parallel byte interface mode for reading the device output data using the control inputs (CS and RD), the parallel output bus (DB[15:0]), and the BUSY indicator.
+The ADS8598S supports a parallel byte interface mode for reading the device output data using the control inputs (CS and RD), the parallel output bus (DB[15:0]), the FRSTDATA indicator, and the BUSY indicator.
 This interface mode is selected by applying a logic high input on the PAR/SER/BYTE SEL input pin and a logic high input on the DB15/BYTE SEL input pin.
-The parallel byte interface mode is very similar to the parallel interface mode, except that the output data for each channel is read in two data transfers of 8-bit byte sizes.
+The parallel byte interface mode is very similar to the parallel interface mode, except that the output data for each channel is read in three data transfers of 8-bit byte sizes.

-The order of most significant byte (MSB byte) and least significant byte (LSB byte) is decided by the logic input state of the DB14/HBEN pin.
+The order of most significant byte (MSB byte) to least significant byte (LSB byte) is decided by the logic input state of the DB14/HBEN pin.
 In parallel byte mode, the DB14/HBEN pin functions as a control input.
-When DB14/HBEN pin is tied high, the MSB byte of the conversion results is output first followed by the LSB byte.
+When DB14/HBEN pin is tied high, the MSB byte of the conversion results is output first followed by the Mid byte followed by the LSB byte.
 This order is reversed when DB14/HBEN is tied to logic low.